Trending Now

 Mangesh Shahi is an Agile, Scrum, ITSM, & Digital Marketing pro with 15 years' expertise.
 Driving efficient strategies at the intersection of technology and marketing.

-Despite the fact that both approaches to software development are dependable and serve the same purpose of determining the most efficient method for completing a project in the shortest amount of time, they carry out their respective responsibilities in entirely different ways.
+Even though both approaches to software development are dependable and serve the same purpose of determining the most efficient method for completing a project in the shortest amount of time, they carry out their respective responsibilities in entirely different ways.

 We will discuss Agile and Waterfall as two SDLC models in this article.
 In this section, we will separately discuss the two models and then examine their differences.
 I hope this article will be of use to you in learning more about the agile model, the waterfall model, and the differences between the two.
 So, let’s get started on the subject right away.